 The sale will be held on UniSwap with the initial liquidity provided of 5 MM tokens and ~2000 USD equivalence in USDC within the liquidity pool, which works out to a token price of 0.0004 USD per token.
 As the pool is depleted, Sharesome will continue to fund the pool with more XFL tokens and stabilizing the token price, as per the bonding curve below (based on the amount of released tokens):

-Disclaimer: while Sharesome will try to replicate the above bonding curve by funding the UniSwap pool, it cannot guarantee the price, if large purchases are done via the pool.
+While Sharesome will try to replicate the above bonding curve by funding the Uniswap pool, it cannot guarantee the price, if large purchases are done via the pool.
 As such in the short term the price might fluctuate a lot more than depicted on the graph above.

-If all 1.68 bn XFL tokens are funded to the pool, following the above curve, this would be the equivalent of raising 1 M USD.
+If all 1.68 BN XFL tokens are funded to the pool, following the above curve, this would be the equivalent of raising 1 MM USD.
 The funds would be distributed as follows (assuming all tokens sold):

 - 30% for covering operational expenses in creating the pool, funding it and marketing expenses for the ILO